 David Wright presented a paper titled "Intertextuality in the Laws of Hammurabi, the Covenant Code, and Deuteronomy and the Date of the Covenant Code" in Helsinki, Finland, at the 20th Congress of the International Organization for the Study of the Old Testament in August 2010.
-In September 2011 he will be presenting a paper titled "The Revelation of Law as the Zenith of Creation in Priestly-Holiness Writings of the Pentateuch" at a symposium at the University of Zurich, Switzerland.
+He presented a paper titled "The Revelation of Law as the Zenith of Creation in Priestly-Holiness Writings of the Pentateuch" at a symposium at the University of Zurich, Switzerland.

 The Schuster Institute for Investigative Journalism

-Senior Fellow E. Benjamin Skinner traveled to Afghanistan in September 2010 as an official election observer and while there published two articles for ForeignPolicy.com based on his reporting and observations of the election process.
-Skinner also gave keynote speeches in October 2010 at several major conferences and events, including: the Latino Coalition’s 5th Annual Statewide Conference in Indianapolis, IN; the University of Nebraska’s Human Trafficking Conference in Lincoln, NE; Mountainfilm on Tour Festival at Pitzer College in Claremont, CA; and the Human Trafficking and Slavery Lecture at Penn State Beaver.
+Senior Fellow E. Benjamin Skinner traveled to Afghanistan as an official election observer and while there published two articles for ForeignPolicy.com based on his reporting and observations of the election process.
+Skinner also gave keynote speeches at several major conferences and events, including: the Latino Coalition’s 5th Annual Statewide Conference in Indianapolis, IN; the University of Nebraska’s Human Trafficking Conference in Lincoln, NE; Mountainfilm on Tour Festival at Pitzer College in Claremont, CA; and the Human Trafficking and Slavery Lecture at Penn State Beaver.

 The Institute published “Anatomy of an Adoption Crisis”, by Institute Associate Director E.J.
-Graff, in ForeignPolicy.com on September 12, 2010.
+Graff, in ForeignPolicy.com.
 Graff also published commentary in The Guardian: “Adopting New Standards on Adoption” (September 10, 2010).
-Additionally, she organized and delivered a keynote panel on solutions to problems in international adoption, which she moderated at the Intercountry Adoption Summit, University of Waterloo, Stratford, Canada, on September 23-26, 2010.
+Additionally, she organized and delivered a keynote panel on solutions to problems in international adoption, which she moderated at the Intercountry Adoption Summit, University of Waterloo, Stratford, Canada.

 Sustainable International Development